Delivering trauma and rehabilitation interventions to women and children in conflict settings: a systematic review

 Open access – Yes

-Speciality – Trauma and orthopaedic surgery
+Speciality – Trauma surgery

 World region Global